The image above shows our Poppy Seed Pod watch on the right.

 One can see the difference in focus when designed objects are presented as fine art.
 Examples include Roy Lichtenstein’s use of printed cartoon images enlarged and presented as fine art:

 . . . and ‘Fountain’, by Marcel Duchamp which is a standard urinal shown in an art gallery.
-In both cases, they are design when the focus is on functionality, yet become fine art when presented in such a way that the special focus is on concepts, meaning and evoking responses, rather than functionality, which fits the definitions of the two different concepts.
+In both cases, they are design when the focus is on functionality (such as the function of communicating which is the focus of graphic design), yet become fine art when presented in such a way that the special focus is on concepts, meaning and evoking responses, rather than the functionality, which fits the generally accepted (although somewhat controversial and somewhat subjective) definitions of the two different concepts as being separate.

 Which brings us neatly to the next topic . . .